radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 When the next breakthrough AI service emerges or when new compliance requirements arise or when cost optimization opportunities appear from hosting providers, platform engineers can implement the requirements at the Recipe level without disrupting development workflows.

-The [AI-Enhanced Todo Application](https://github.com/Reshrahim/todoapp-ai) demonstrates this approach in practice.
-The application includes task feedback powered by AI, but the implementation showcases true cloud portability.
+The [Todo Application](https://github.com/Reshrahim/todoapp-ai) demonstrates this approach in practice.
+The application includes task feedback powered by AI.

 ## Learn More and Get Started

-- Try the [AI-Enhanced Todo Application tutorial](https://github.com/Reshrahim/todoapp-ai) for hands-on experience
+- Try the [Todo Application tutorial](https://github.com/Reshrahim/todoapp-ai) for hands-on experience
 - Join our monthly community meeting for demos and updates ([Radius Google Group](https://groups.google.com/g/radapp_io))
 - Get help and discuss on the [Radius Discord server](https://aka.ms/radius/discord)
 - Subscribe to the [Radius YouTube channel](https://www.youtube.com/@radapp_io) for more demos